David Young (Iowa politician)

-David Edmund Young (born May 11, 1968) is an American politician who currently serves as a member of the Iowa House of Representatives from the 28th District, and previously served as the U.S. representative for Iowa's 3rd congressional district from 2015 to 2019.
+David Edmund Young (born May 11, 1968) is an American politician who currently serves as a member of the Iowa House of Representatives from the 28th district, and previously served as the U.S. representative for Iowa's 3rd congressional district from 2015 to 2019.
 A member of the Republican Party, he is a native and resident of Van Meter, a western suburb of Des Moines.
 He was first elected in 2014 and reelected in 2016; he lost reelection in 2018 to Democrat Cindy Axne.
 Young unsuccessfully challenged Axne in 2020 in a rematch, losing by 1.3%.

 Young was elected to the Iowa House of Representatives in 2022.
 He represents parts of Dallas County, including western suburbs of Des Moines.

 Early life and education

-Young was born in Van Meter, Iowa.
+Young was born in Des Moines, Iowa and raised in Van Meter.
 He earned a Bachelor of Arts degree in English from Drake University.

 Early career

-He was chief of staff to Kentucky senator Jim Bunning from 1998 to 2006 and later served from 2006 to 2013, as the chief of staff to Iowa Republican senator Chuck Grassley.
+Young first worked as a legislative assistant to Colorado senator Hank Brown from 1993 to 1996.
+He was then chief of staff to Kentucky senator Jim Bunning from 1998 to 2006, and later served from 2006 to 2013 as the chief of staff to Iowa senator Chuck Grassley.